Global Convergence Rate of Deep Equilibrium Models with General Activations

-The main challenge now is to find some initializations such that $\lambda_0$ satisfies all the conditions in Theorem \ref{th:main}.
-To lower bound $\lambda_0$, we need to design a population Gram matrix $\bK$ and compare $\lambda_0$ with the least eigenvalue of $\bK$ \cite{Ling2022GlobalCO}.
-However, since the new activation function, $\varphi$, is non-linear in general, bounding $\lambda_0$ is more challenging than the ReLU network in \cite{Ling2022GlobalCO}.
-The non-linearity of activation functions causes the techniques to design $\bK$ in \cite[Definition 1]{Ling2022GlobalCO} can not be applied.
-For example, \cite[Eq.~11]{Ling2022GlobalCO} only holds for ReLU.
+The main challenge now is to find an appropriate initialization such that $\lambda_0$ satisfies all the conditions in Theorem \ref{th:main}.
+Estimating $\lambda_0$ directly is difficult, and a common strategy is to establish a concentration inequality between \emph{the initial empirical Gram matrix} $\bG$ and a new matrix with a more easily estimable least eigenvalue.
+This new matrix is referred to as \emph{the population Gram matrix} and is denoted by $\bK$ \cite{Ling2022GlobalCO}.
+However, due to the non-homogeneity of the new activation function $\varphi$, bounding $\lambda_0$ becomes more challenging than in the case of ReLU networks, as discussed in \cite{Ling2022GlobalCO}.
+The non-homogeneity of the activation functions makes the design techniques for $\bK$ presented in \cite[Definition 1]{Ling2022GlobalCO} inapplicable.
+For example, \cite[Eq.~11]{Ling2022GlobalCO} is only valid for the ReLU function.

-In Section \ref{sec:4}, we propose a new method to create the population Gram matrix $\bK$ for DEQs with general Lipschitz activation function.
+In Section \ref{sec:4}, we propose a new method to create the population Gram matrix $\bK$ for DEQs with general Lipschitz activation functions.
 By using our new form of dual activation and Hermite polynomial expansion, we can prove that $\bK$ is symmetric positive definite.
-In addition, we show that with probability at least $1-t$, $\lambda_0\geq \frac{m}{2}\lambda_*$ provided that $m=\Omega\big(\frac{n^3}{\lambda_*^2}\log \frac{n}{t}\big)$ where $\lambda_*$ is the least eigenvalue of $\bK$.
-This fact indicates that all the conditions of Theorem \ref{th:main} at least hold for over-parametrized DEQs (or $m$ sufficiently large) with $\varphi(0)=0$ .
-Hence, by \eqref{eq15sat} in Theorem \ref{th:main}, the gradient descent algorithm converges to a global optimum at a linear rate for the over-parametrized DEQs.
-This fascinating fact is reaffirmed by our numerical experiments on real datasets such as MNIST and CFAR10 in Section \ref{sec:num}.
+In addition, we show that with probability at least $1-t$, $\lambda_0\geq \frac{m}{2}\lambda_*$ provided that $m=\Omega\big(\frac{n^2}{\lambda_*^2}\log \frac{n}{t}\big)$ where $\lambda_*$ is the least eigenvalue of $\bK$ (cf. Section \ref{sec:wi}).
+Thanks to this, we can show that there exists a weight initialization algorithm (WIAL) such that all the conditions of Theorem \ref{th:main} hold for over-parameterized DEQs, specifically when $m=\Omega\big(\frac{n^3}{\lambda_*^2}\log \frac{n}{t} \big)$ (cf. Section \ref{sec:wi}).
+Hence, by \eqref{eq15sat} in Theorem \ref{th:main}, the gradient descent algorithm converges to a global optimum at a linear rate for the over-parametrized DEQs if the number of repetitions in \eqref{eq1a} sufficiently large.
+This intriguing result is further confirmed by our numerical experiments on real datasets, including MNIST and CIFAR-10, presented in Section \ref{sec:num}.